pwtail/vinyl_prev/README.md

 could be utility
 functions for working with existing setups.

-*vinyl* does change the API for CRUD operations with objects and does not support lazy attributes that need to fetch data on demand.
+As was said above, *vinyl* does change the API for CRUD operations with objects and does not support lazy attributes that need to fetch data on demand.

 **Unique features.
 The summary**